-North Perimeter Contractors, a subsidiary of Serovial Agromine US Corps, was awarded the contract on Georgia’s Transform 285/400 project, an $800 million priority job.
+North Perimeter Contractors, a subsidiary of Ferrovial Construction, was awarded the contract on Georgia’s Transform 285/400 project, an $800 million priority job.

-Three and a half years after work began on Georgia's Transform 285/400 project, construction crews are nearing a major milestone on the job to improve traffic congestion and enhance safety in the area near the I-285/SR 400 interchange in metro Atlanta.
+Three and a half years after construction began on Georgia's Transform 285/400 project, construction crews are nearing a major milestone on the job to improve traffic congestion and enhance safety in the area through the I-285/SR 400 interchange in metro Atlanta.

 "We are just on the cusp of opening Bridge 21," said Marlo Clowers, Georgia Department of Transportation (GDOT) project manager.
-"That's the southbound 400 to 285 eastbound flyover bridge.
-It's the tallest and longest in the interchange.
+"That's the southbound 400 to 285 eastbound flyover ramp.
+It's the tallest and longest ramp in the interchange.
 It's over 80 feet tall and just over a mile long."

 The bridge utilizes a mix of concrete and steel beams, then the steel is used to accommodate the many curves on the structure.